chainer/chainer/.github/ISSUE_TEMPLATE.md

 * Conditions
 <!--
-If you're using Chainer 4.0+, you can also get this information by typing the following:
+You can also get this information by typing the following:
 ```
 python -c 'import chainer; chainer.print_runtime_info()'
 ```